Ground Source Review: Llanishen House.

 Richard intends to turn the granary into a 3-4 bedroom house that eventually his family will move into.
 Again, he is working to a very high specification on the build, for example using sustainable vertical hit and miss timber cladding on the new-build section.

 Based on the performance of his first ground source heat pump and the great customer service he received, Richard decided to approach Kensa again.
 He did this early on in the build so he could incorporate the heat pump installation at a convenient time in the renovation.
 The ground source heat pump will harness energy from the ground via two 200m boreholes, maximising available land and minimising disruption.

 For this project, Kensa was pleased to be able to specify a 9kW heat pump from the brand new Evo Series launched in spring 2017.
 Perfect for larger builds and renovation projects, the Evo is capable of heating domestic hot water to 60°C and boasts industry leading noise reduction.
-It also offers a 15% gain in efficiency over previous models, minimising running costs and maximising income via the RHI.
+It also offers a 15% gain in efficiency over previous models, minimising running costs and maximising income via the RHI (this scheme has now closed).
 Richard’s heat pump is expected to be installed in September/October 2017.

 Throughout this project I have worked hard to source the highest quality products from around the world – I have wood from Siberia, kitchen fittings from France – so it’s wonderful to be able to include a British manufactured Kensa heat pump in that list.”